Holiday Stress and Family Dynamics: Understanding the Emotional Weight of the Season

 ● “When are you getting married?”

-● “Thinking about having kids soon?”
+● “Are you thinking about having kids soon?”

 ● “When are you buying a house?”